sizovs/sizovs.github.io/_posts/2019-03-21-the-best-developer-conferences.md

 ![Conference](/images/the_principal_logo.png)

 If conferences are too theoretical for you and you prefer workshops, consider this 2-day masterclass for experienced developers.
 The course takes your technical skills and put them on steroids.
-You will learn secrets of good development processes, improve communication, teamwork, mentoring and interviewing skills.
-The goal of this course is to make you the key asset in any modern technology organization. **The course has admission requirements.**
+You will learn secrets of good engineering practices and development processes.
+You will improve communication, teamwork, mentoring and interviewing skills.
+The goal of this course is to make you a great senior dev and or a team lead.

 <br>
 [Register](https://principal.dev){: .button }